 Welcome to the evolution of publishing, where storytelling, advertising, and technology intersect.
 By having unhindered access to social and mobile media platforms, brands are experimenting with paid, owned, and earned media to reach connected consumers in their channels of relevance.
 As brands dabble in publishing, traditional marketing and advertising networks are also evolving.

 In February, the team at Pivot released a revealing research report that documented the increasing gap between marketer and customers.
 I referred to this as the Great Divide or the “The Perception Gap,” the distance between what customers want in social media and what executives think they want.
 In collaboration with Barnickel Design, we’ve just released this infographic that visualizes the extent of the perception gap between social consumers and social businesses.

-Guest post by Danna Vetter, VP, Consumer Strategies, ARAMARK - Part 2 in a series
+Guest post by Danna Vetter, VP, Consumer Strategies, ARAMARK - Part 3 in a series

-Brian Solis is principal at Altimeter Group, a research firm focused on disruptive technology.
-A digital analyst, anthropologist, and futurist, Solis has studied and influenced the effects of emerging technology on business, marketing, and culture.
-Solis is also globally recognized as one of the most prominent thought leaders and published authors in new media.
-His new book, What's the Future of Business (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold and flourish in four distinct moments of truth.
+His most recent book, What's the Future of Business: Changing the Way Businesses Create Experiences (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold in four distinct moments of truth.
 His previous book, The End of Business as Usual, explores the emergence of Generation-C, a new generation of customers and employees and how businesses must adapt to reach them.
-Prior to End of Business, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.
+In 2009, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.